saisudheerp/Aps_portfolio/README.md

 ### 6. Medicine Availability

-For checking the availability of medicines in various pharmacies, a linear search is impractical because some patients should be treated based on emergencies.
+For checking the availability of medicines in various pharmacies, a linear search is impractical.
 The best approach would be using Breadth-First Search (BFS) to explore all nearby pharmacies systematically.
 Time Complexity and Space complexity are O(n).
 Here is my code for [BFS](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c).

 ### 7. Patient Queue Management